mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 Starports are classed from A to E. To determine the level of a starport on a planet, roll 2D and apply these DMs to the Starport Class table:

-DM+1 if the planet’s Population is 8-9 DM+2 if the planet’s Population is 10+ DM–1 if the planet’s Population is 3-4 DM–2 if the planet’s Population is 2–
+DM+1 if the planet's Population is 8-9 DM+2 if the planet's Population is 10+ DM–1 if the planet's Population is 3-4 DM–2 if the planet's Population is 2–

 Starport Class 2D+DM Starport Class
 | 2  or less| X |